Westinghouse Combustion Turbine Systems Division: Dow/Destec IGCC at Plaquemine, LA

 The idea of burning coal – some derivative of it, be it liquid or gas – in a gas turbine gained considerable attention and government support during the late 1970s and into the 1980s.
 Synthetic gas or liquid fuels made from coal were considered "alternative fuels", encouraged under the Fuel Use Act, and the development of various such fuels was being heavily supported by the US Department of Energy.

 In fact, Westinghouse was already working under government contract to develop its own coal gasification process.
 A process development unit was built at Waltz Mill, PA and operated by the Westinghouse R&D Center.
 To show its commitment to the commercialization of the technology, Westinghouse formed the Synthetic Fuels Division around 1983.
 (SFD, as it was called, was disbanded around 1987, as the DOE contract expired, and the rights to the process were sold to Kellogg-Rust Engineering.
 The gasification process became known as the KRW process and was continued to be marketed by KRW Inc.)

 In the meantime, Dow Chemical was looking into how it might utilize large lignite deposits in Texas to reduce its dependence on natural gas to fuel its on-site power generating facilities.

 To implement this back-up energy strategy, Dow undertook development of its own coal gasification process (later to be called "E-Gas") and pursued government support from the Synthetic Fuels Corporation, established in 1980 for the purpose of nurturing a synthetic fuel (i.e. coal-derived gas or liquid) industry in the U.S. as part of "Project Independence".

 In the meantime, Dow and Westinghouse engineers worked toward converting the two new W501D5 gas turbines that were installed at the Dow Plaquemine, LA complex in 1982/83.
 As a first step, in 1981, they undertook on the conversion of an old W191 located at the Dow, Freeport, Tx complex to burn low-BTU (approx. 200 Btu/scf vs. 1000 Btu/scf for natural gas.)
-This gas was to be produced by a protype proprietary gasifier being designed and built by Dow.
+This gas was to be produced by a prototype proprietary gasifier being designed and built by Dow.
 They specified that the gas turbine was to be modified to be able to supply compressed air for the gasification process, and it also had to operate on natural gas (at least for startup and shut down).